mttrchrds/ror-career-builder/README.md

 The app is primarily built with [React](https://facebook.github.io/react/) using ES6 syntax (compiled via [Babel](https://babeljs.io)).
 [Webpack](https://webpack.github.io) is used to build the dev server and production files (instructions below).
 The JavaScript is linted (dev mode only) using [ESLint](http://eslint.org/) with a slightly modified [Airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) config.

-The modular CSS has been inspired by [Inverted Triangle CSS](http://itcss.io) (namespacing and low specificity) and takes advantage of Webpack's ability to require assets directly in JavaScript at a React component level.
+The modular CSS has been inspired by [Inverted Triangle CSS](http://itcss.io) (namespacing and low specificity) and takes advantage of Webpack's ability to import CSS directly in JavaScript at a React component level.
 [BEM](https://en.bem.info) methodology has been used throughout and all CSS is written in [Sass](http://sass-lang.com) (".scss" syntax) and compiled in Webpack.

 Other assets utilised are: